callum-hart/immutable-styles/docsNext/theBasics.md

 </button>
 ```

-Whilst semantically similar – the behaviour of each rule-set is different.
-The first [CSS] example is vulnerable to both intentional and unintensional modifications:
+Whilst semantically similar – the *behaviour* of each rule-set is different.
+The first [CSS] example is vulnerable to both intentional and unintensional overrides:

 ```css
 .promo .btn-primary {